-Rotate a 3D model
+Rotate the 3D model

-Rotating turns the model around a specific point in the 3D object.
-Typically, the Rotate tool is active by default.
+This control rotates the model around a specific point in the 3D window.
+The Rotate tool is active by default.

-- 1 If necessary, choose View > 3D Controls > Rotate. - 2 In the document pane, set the center of rotation: - Drag from any position in the background to rotate around the center of a bounding box that encloses all visible parts.

-Drag from a position on a component to rotate around that starting point, as indicated by a cross hair that appears.
+- 1. Click Rotate in HOME tab. - 2.
+In the document pane, set the center of rotation: - Drag from any position in the background to rotate around the center of a bounding box that encloses all visible parts. - Drag from a position on a component to rotate around that starting point, as indicated by across hair # that appears.